kirill7785/AliceFlow/Readme.md

 * Turbulent models: Spalart Allmares, SST K-Omega Menter.
 * Bussinesk Approach.
 Congruate heat transfer for Natural convection.
 * User freandly GUI on Embarcadero® Delphi XE8 Version 22.0.19027.8951.
+* A graph method for solving the heat equation in a nonstationary setting.
+The nonlinear Stefan-Boltzmann boundary condition and the model of the gap (s) with heat exchange by radiation between the gap boundaries are supported.
+SLAE is solved by two algebraic multigrid methods to choose from: amg1r5 or Rumba.v.0.14.
+* Graphic renderer in FWGL OpenGL in C ++ built into the program code.
+Visualization of calculation results in 3D, animation of non-stationary CFD calculation results.

 ## System requirements: